 It is not the government’s job to enforce morality.
 Morality is subjective, so what gives the Federal Government the authority to decide what is morally right or morally wrong?
 If you do not share this viewpoint look at previous politicians.
 Former President Bill Clinton had several affairs while serving in the Oval Office, and lied under oath.
 Mark Foley had inappropriate relationships with young boys serving as pages for the Congressman.
 Many politicians are stereotyped as lying conmen who would do anything for a vote.
-Are these the type of people you want defining right and wrong?
-Another reason society should not give moral authority to the Federal Government is because it violates the First Amendment.
-Freedom of religion gives individuals the right to choose what religion best fits their beliefs, or moral values.
-Each religion has values that conflict other religion’s values.
-By defining right and wrong, the Federal Government would be enforcing their own religious views on Americans, thus violating our first Amendment rights.
+Are these the type of people you want to define right and wrong?
+Another reason society should not give moral authority to the Federal Government is that it violates the First Amendment.
+Freedom of religion gives individuals the right to choose what religion best fits their beliefs or moral values.
+Each religion has values that conflict with other religions’ values.
+By defining right and wrong, the Federal Government would be enforcing its own religious views on Americans, thus violating our First Amendment rights.
 Government has no place in religion and religion should not impact public policy.

 If religion should not impact public policy, then one logical reason for banning a substance would be to limit healthcare costs.
 This is a very valid argument and is the main reason many harmful drugs like cocaine, ecstasy, heroin, and methamphetamines should stay illegal.
 I agree that people who do not abuse drugs, should not be forced to pay high healthcare expenses to support someone who is addicted to crack.
 This again goes back to the fundamental conservative belief of limited government.
 Someone’s drug problem should never be made society’s problem.